censorship-no/ceno-docs/user-manual/en/browser/bridging.md

 ## Enabling UPnP on your Wi-Fi router

-[UPnP][] is the easiest way of making your CENO Browser reachable to the CENO network.
+[UPnP][] is the easiest way of making your CENO Browser (or computer client) reachable to the CENO network.
 The [CENO Settings](settings.md) page will indicate the UPnP status on your local network.

 > **Note:** Enabling UPnP on the Wi-Fi router may expose devices on your network to external interference.
 Please make yourself [aware of the risks][upnp-risks] and also consider using alternative methods as explained below.